 Qualified Tier III Retirees will receive a Medicare Stipend at 65 (or Medicare Eligibility).
-The Tier III Retirees is capped at a dollar amount not to exceed \$500.00 per month, inclusive of any required minimum employer contribution (if applicable).
+The Medicare Stipend for Tier III Retirees is capped at a dollar amount not to exceed \$500.00 per month, inclusive of any required minimum employer contribution (if applicable).
 The Stipend shall be issued to qualifying retirees on a reimbursement basis only.